Asset Preservation's 1031 Exchange eNews | 800.282.1031|info@apiexchange.com

 Message from the President

-Wishing you a wonderful holiday season and a fantastic start to the new year!
+Wishing you a joyful holiday season and a bright start to the new year!

 Javier G. Vande Steeg